princessbleach/ClientBrief/README.md

 ## Reflection

 ### Research Effectiveness
 The reseach into Little Nightmares 2 was very useful; it provided aesthetic and gameplay references which eased our production process.
-It also aided me in choosing animations, mechanisms and keybindings.
-The video tutorials had a signifigant impact on my crteation of different mechanisms.
+It also aided me in choosing appropriate animations, mechanisms and keybindings.
+The video tutorials also had signifigant impact on my creation of different mechanisms.
 Although not copied exactly, they served as a template and inspiration for my own blueprints.
-- Assess the usefulness of the research conducted during the project.
-- Highlight which sources (games, academic, documentation) had the most significant impact on your work and explain why.
-- Identify any research gaps or areas where additional information could have improved your project outcomes.
+Through my video research I was able to learn multiple ways of programming a mechanism and could combine them for the best outcome.

 ### Positive Analysis
 On positive reflection, the game suitably fits the brief given and aligns well with the themes and aesthetics from Little Nightmares 2.
 The game successfully features similar mechanisms and movement and the animations chosen work well within the environment.
 I was able to tackle difficult issues, such as create my own solutions to fix inefficient blueprints found online.
 I was also able implement sounds and animations without an animator.
 The decision to keep the project simple was successful as it enabled us to achieve everything we wanted and left room for additional implementations.